compomics/meta-proteome-analyzer/branches/portable/built/README_MPA-Portable.txt

    java -version

    To start the MetaProteomeAnalyzer Viewer application simply double-click:
-   - mpa-viewer.bat (Windows)
+   - mpa-portable.bat (Windows)
-   - mpa-viewer.sh (Linux)
+   - mpa-portable.sh (Linux)

-   For the linux version please make sure to grant executable permission rights: chmod +x mpa-viewer.sh
+   For the linux version please make sure to grant executable permission rights: chmod +x mpa-portable.sh

-   From the command line use 'java -jar mpa-viewer-X.Y.Z.jar'.
+   From the command line use 'java -jar mpa-portable-X.Y.Z.jar'.
    (Replace X.Y.Z with the MetaProteomeAnalyzer Viewer version number.)

    Please make sure to have enough memory on your machine.
 2 GB should be enough for the application.